Dysport Injections

 Although Dysport injections are a non-invasive alternative to surgery, the procedure is not without risks.
 Dysport treatments may have side effects, which your healthcare professional should discuss with you during your consultation.
 The most common adverse reactions following glabellar injections with Dysport are:

-Before Dysport treatment, speak to your doctors about all the potential risks and side effects.
+Before Dysport treatment, speak to your doctor about all the potential risks and side effects.

 Dysport vs Botox